Medical Editor: John P. Cunha, DO, FACOEP

 Acetazolamide should be used during pregnancy only if prescribed.
 This medication passes into breast milk but is unlikely to harm a nursing infant.
 Consult your doctor before breastfeeding.

 Our Acetazolamide (Brand Name: Diamox) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Adverse reactions, occurring most often early in therapy, include paresthesias, particularly a “tingling” feeling in the extremities, hearing dysfunction or tinnitus, loss of appetite, taste alteration and gastrointestinal disturbances such as nausea, vomiting and diarrhea; polyuria, and occasional instances of drowsiness and confusion.
+Adverse reactions, occurring most often early in therapy, include paresthesias, particularly a “tingling” feeling in the extremities, hearing dysfunction or tinnitus, loss of appetite, taste alteration and gastrointestinal disturbances such as nausea, vomiting and diarrhea, polyuria, and occasional instances of drowsiness and confusion.

+Transient myopia has been reported.
+This condition invariably subsides upon diminution or discontinuance of the medication.
 Other occasional adverse reactions include urticaria, melena, hematuria, glycosuria, hepatic insufficiency, flaccid paralysis, photosensitivity and convulsions.
-Also see PRECAUTIONS: Information for Patients for possible reactions common to sulfonamide derivatives.
+Also see PATIENT INFORMATION for possible reactions common to sulfonamide derivatives.
 Fatalities have occurred although rarely, due to severe reactions to sulfonamides including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia and other blood dyscrasias (see WARNINGS).

 Read the entire FDA prescribing information for Acetazolamide (Acetazolamide Tablets)